mere99/toxwatch/README.md

 # toxwatch
 # ToxWatch — Academic Research Project

-Bachelor's thesis project at [University Name], Faculty of [X], 2026.
+Bachelor's thesis project at Academy of Econpmic Studies Bucharest, Faculty of  Cybernetics, Statistics and Economic Informatics, 2026.

 **Title:** Application for the detection and analysis of online violence phenomena